 Before accepting a client, we undertake an evaluation of the prospective client.
-This involves an assessment of its principals, its business, and other service-related matters.
-This also involves background checks on the prospective client, its key management, and significant beneficial owners.
+This involves an assessment of its principals, its business and other service-related matters.
+This also involves background checks on the prospective client, its key management and significant beneficial owners.
 A key focus is on the integrity of management at a prospective client.
 A second partner, as well as the evaluating partner, approves the prospective client evaluation.
 Where the client is considered to be 'high risk', the Quality & Risk Management Partner is involved in approving the evaluation.

 The prospective engagement partner evaluates each prospective engagement.
 The evaluation identifies potential risks in relation to the engagement.
-A range of factors is considered as part of this evaluation, including potential independence and conflict of interest issues (using SentinelTM, our global conflicts and independence checking system) as well as factors specific to the type of engagement.
+A range of factors is considered as part of this evaluation, including potential independence and conflict of interest issues (using SentinelTM, our global conflicts and independence checking system) as well as factors specific to the type of engagement, including for audit services, the competence of the client's financial management team and the skills and experience of personnel assigned to staff the engagement.
+The evaluation is made in consultation with other senior KPMG personnel and includes review by quality and risk management leadership as required.